Forecast Period

 Key Market Trends

-surge in growth, driven by the global shift towards sustainable agricultural
+experiencing a notable surge in growth, driven by the global shift towards

-practices.
-As farmers increasingly recognize the importance of sustainable
+sustainable agricultural practices.
+As farmers increasingly recognize the

-holistic approach not only benefits the environment but also leads to the
+techniques.
+This holistic approach not only benefits the environment but also

-organic seeds is the growing consumer demand for non-chemical and non-synthetic
+the adoption of organic seeds is the growing consumer demand for non-chemical

-foods.
-With an increasing focus on personal health and well-being, consumers
+and non-synthetic foods.
+With an increasing focus on personal health and

-government has played a pivotal role in promoting the use of organic and
+the Indian government has played a pivotal role in promoting the use of organic

 Yojana (PKVY), the government is actively encouraging the adoption of organic